MicrosoftDocs/learn/learn-pr/wwl-sci/understand-architecture-best-practices-how-change-cloud/includes/2-plan-implement-security-strategy-across-teams.md

 and various infrastructure and endpoint disciplines like Network security, Server/VM security, and Client endpoints/devices.

-App Security Engineer are security SMEs that focus on securing individual workload and applications, often as they're developed.
+Application Security Engineers are security SMEs that focus on securing individual workload and applications, often as they're developed.
 These responsibilities include per-workload application of infrastructure and endpoint skills as well as application security & DevSecOps and Data